 In order to create the smoothest possible experience for faculty, department chairs, and Deans, the Provost’s Office developed this process to bring academic and non-academic areas together to collaboratively support you in the implementation of your new program, location, or initiative.

 General Review and Approval Process

 Below is a general overview of the process required to fulfill your request.
 Note that the process always has two phases: A Concept Approval Phase and a Full Proposal Phase.
 Although this General Process provides an overview, each process below is unique.
-Please review the process associated with the Proposal Request Type to fully understand its requirements.

-View the General Process
+Download the General Process